ciddi89/ciddi89/README.md

 <br />
 <br />

 My name is Christian.
-I am a Home Assistant user and sometimes I also develop.
+I'm a smart home enthusiast and hobby developer.
 <br />
-Also I love all the nerdy smarthome & tech stuff.
+I mainly use Home Assistant and love all the nerdy smarthome & tech stuff.
 <br />
 <br />
 In the last time, I spent the most time to create my first adapter for ioBroker.